sitaramc/gitolite/README.markdown

 **This is a minimal README for gitolite**, so you can quickly get started with:

-*   installing gitolite on a fresh userid on a Unix(-like) machine
+*   installing gitolite on a fresh userid on a Unix(-like) machine, using ssh
 *   learning enough to do some basic access control

 **For anything more, you need to look at the complete documentation, at:
 <http://gitolite.com/gitolite>**.
 Please go there for what/why/how, concepts,
-background, troubleshooting, more details on what is covered here, advanced features not covered here, migration from older gitolite, and many more topics.
+background, troubleshooting, more details on what is covered here, advanced features not covered here, migration from older gitolite, running gitolite over http (rather than ssh), and many more topics.

 <!-- --------------------------------------------------------------------- -->